layerJS/layerJS/Readme.md

 ## How to contribute ##

 layerJS is in alpha currently so things still change.
-It's best to get in contact with us [developers@layerjs.org](mailto:developers@layerjs.org) and discuss your ideas.
+It's best to get in contact with us at [developers@layerjs.org](mailto:developers@layerjs.org) and discuss your ideas.

 Of course it is possible to fork the repo and submit pull requests.